 Adults out of school may be interested in my OLLI (Osher Lifelong Learning Institute) course, “Insects Rule, An Introduction to the Small World”.
 Emphasis is placed on field trips and encountering live specimens of the tiny creatures that rule the world.
-It will be offered for the first time in the spring of 2014.
+It has been offered periodically since the spring of 2014.
 You can find the dates on line.

 My research also includes organic farming and gardening.
-An upcoming graduate student project will investigate the effects of cover crops on populations and damage of squash bugs, a serious garden pest.
+A completed graduate student project investigated the effects of cover crops on beneficial populations and damage of squash bugs, a serious garden pest.
+An upcoming project will look at traps for overwintering squash bugs.
 If you are a graduate student interested in research with organic farming or gardening, I would be interested in discussing some ideas.

 Finally, my program comprises an outreach component that focuses or organic control of arthropod pests.
 If you have questions about pest control with fewer pesticides, please contact me.

 Keeping Pests Out of the Home with Fewer Pesticides & Using Pesticides Safely

 Protect Yourself against Bites and Stings & Use Repellents Safely

 IPM in Schools – For more information about this program, contact firstname.lastname@example.org.